rajenderpal/Pal_Robotframe/README.md

 We are going to create sanity test caes for eservice in this repository.

-#his is fun working witnthe robot
+This is fun working with robot.